St Mark's Information Page

 Electronic Funds Transfer (EFT) or Pre-Authorized Remittance (PAR): St Mark's is one of the area pioneers in the use of pre-authorized giving for regular Parish support.
 Under the plan, funds are transferred from parishioners' account to the Church's account once per month.
 St. Mark's uses the PAR facilities of the United Church of Canada for electronic giving.
 The banks also use the terms Pre-Authorized Payment or Direct Electronic Funds Transfer for this service.
 The PAR website with further information is at United Church PAR Information.
 PAR flyers are available in the link.
 There is also further information on the Pre-Authorized Remittance or Electronic Funds Transfer giving.

-Shrove Tuesday Pancake Supper Manual: St Mark's Marksmen of the BAC (Brotherhood of Anglican Churchmen) have been in the Pancake Supper business since 1969.
+Shrove Tuesday Pancake Supper Manual: The first pancakes were tossed in 1966 by the ladies of the parish, as a fundraiser for the proposed parish hall.
+St Mark's Marksmen of the BAC (Brotherhood of Anglican Churchmen) took over in 1969.
 Since then, the pancake supper has evolved into a well appreciated and well attended parish event.
-Because so many have requested our help with running a pancake supper, a 16 page manual has been produced with recipes, hints, suggestions, quantities, etc. The Pancake Supper Manual is available on the web at this link
+Because so many have requested our help with running a pancake supper, a 16 page manual has been produced with recipes, hints, suggestions, quantities, etc. The Pancake Supper Manual is available on the web at this link .
+Shrove Tuesday 2014 saw a new generation of flippers, with the Steve and Kate Close taking over the griddle, and on February 9, 2016, we celebrated our 50th Shrove Tuesday Golden Pancake supper, with a special pancake toss from one generation to another !

 St Mark's Dollar-for-Dollar ($4$): As a means of raising funds, St Mark's works with Loblaws, Independent, and National Grocers' supermarkets with a gift certificate program.
 Parishioners purchase Gift Certificates which are treated as cash by the affiliated supermarkets in Canada.
 St Mark's receives about 4% of voucher sales.
 (Wives: husbands can be given the card to pick up a few groceries!
 They can even be taught to use the self-checkout.)